twinsant/ethos/docs/README.md

 + We build Public Goods for Web3 with **Interoperability and Composability**.
 + Textverse has **three parts**:
 + **Open NFT Transfer Protocol** with series of Smart contract, maintained by the **Protocol DAO**.
-+ **Text Metaverse Engine** with Web3 TID for any communities, free to use, maintained by the real company.
++ **Text Metaverse Engine** with Web3 TID for any communities, free to use, maintained by Textverse team.
 + **DAO2DAO service mode**(D2D,we create this first？) with ReGenEconomics is our long time service.

 ## Our Value: Literal Words have Powers.